Tomato6966/lavalink-client/README.md

 ## Example (typescript)

-Can be found in the [/testBot](https://github.com/Tomato6966/lavalink-client/blob/main/testBot/README.md) Directory
+Can be found in the [`/testBot`](https://github.com/Tomato6966/lavalink-client/blob/main/testBot/README.md) Directory

+It contains the following features:

+- Example Use for `Redis based Queue`
+- Example Use for `Queue Changes Watcher Logger`
+- Example Use for `Filters`, `Audio Output`, `equalizers`
+- How to make an easy, yet advanced `Slash Commands Only Bot`
+- `Slim Memory Usage`
+- `All lavalink-client events` displayments